vicioms/gps_aftershocks_ml/README.md

 After running the whole notebook, a file is created in a subfolder 'velset'

-This file is used as an input for the dset_builder.ipynb that generates a dataset with all the appropriate useful files.
+This file is used as an input for the dset_builder.ipynb that generates a dataset with all the ground deformation maps and the label for aftershocks forecasting.
 The dataset is a Python dictionary containing input and labels as well as any other useful data (such as sequence IDs, day of the MS...).